alan-turing-institute/mogp-emulator/docs/methods/disc/DiscVarianceBasedSA.rst

 by :math:`\omega_j(x_j)`, while for the group of inputs :math:`x_J` the density function is :math:`\omega_J(x_J)`.
 The conditional distribution for :math:`x_{-J}` given :math:`x_J` is :math:`\omega_{-J|J}(x_{-J}\,|\,x_J)`.
-Note, however, that it is common for the distribution :math:`\strut\omega` to be such that the various inputs are statistically independent.
+Note, however, that it is common for the distribution :math:`\omega` to be such that the various inputs are statistically independent.
 In this case the conditional distribution :math:`\omega_{-J|J}` does not depend on :math:`x_J` and is identical to the marginal distribution :math:`\omega_{-J}`.